elves/elvish.io/src/ref/philosophy.md

     Shells are often considered domain-specific languages (DSL), but Elvish does not restrict itself to this notion.
-It embraces such concepts as namespacing, first-class functions and exceptions.
+It embraces such concepts as namespaces, first-class functions and exceptions.
 Whatever you may find in a modern general-purpose programming language is likely to be found in Elvish.